 This prison ran for 101 years with its last inmates leaving in 1973.

 During that time, more than 13,000 people came through the system.

 One of the creepiest places here is the gallows.
 This is directly under the drop floor as a death row inmate would be executed by hanging.
 There was something unexplainable about the stillness in the air during our visit.

 Another spot was nicknamed ‘Siberia’ by the inmates who came through here.
-It is in the far corner of the facility, equipped by perimeter alarm, where solitary confinement terms are served for extended periods of time when the prisoners may not see sunlight for many days in a row.
+It is in the far corner of the facility where solitary confinement terms are served for extended periods of time when the prisoners may not see sunlight for many days in a row.

 While in Boise, we got a message from another traveling family on Instagram that they were in town.
 We planned to meet up while we were out.
 Since we enjoyed 10 Barrel Brewery so much in Bend, Oregon, we decided to stop at one of their other locations here in Boise to meet Lee, Nicole and their baby girl Jolene.